How the Best Tech Companies Run Growth Experiments

 It’s difficult to articulate what you’ve learned from an experiment if you don’t have a clear hypothesis.

 2. An experiment helps you understand the potential upside of an initiative

-The reality is if you could accurately predict the upside of a potential change then you wouldn’t need to run the experiment in the first place.
+The reality is this: If you could accurately predict the upside of a potential change, you wouldn’t need to run the experiment in the first place.